-In our work as web designers, we’re always looking for ways to streamline our workflows in ways that allow us to finish projects faster without compromising on the quality of our design work, and even improving it.
+In our work as web designers, we’re always looking for ways to streamline our workflows to allow us to finish projects faster without compromising on the quality of our design work and even improving it.

-The creativemaspect of design remains largely up to teams and individuals however, but a judicious selection of productivity-enhancing tools can at least help to free up more time for the tasks we have been commissioned or hired to do.
+The creative aspect of design remains largely up to teams and individuals, however.
+Still, a reasonable selection of productivity-enhancing tools can help free up more time for the tasks we have been commissioned or hired to do.

 Let’s dive right in and see which of these tools would best fit your needs.

-Mason is a somewhat different animal in the universe of design tools.
-You could even say it’s radically different in its approach.
-In short, this productivity-enhancing tool allows you to skip steps in the design-build process you always felt were highly important, and even mandatory.
+Mason is a somewhat different animal in the universe of design tools, and you could even say it’s radically different in its approach.
+In short, this productivity-enhancing tool allows you to skip steps in the design-build process you always felt were highly important and even mandatory.

-Mason’s approach is not only extremely straightforward, but it makes a lot of sense as well.
+Mason’s approach is extremely straightforward, but it also makes a lot of sense.

-First, Mason’s visual interface combined with its front-end feature-building capability is the engine that drives the process; allowing you to create precision software features for apps and websites and other types of digital products as well.
-Once you complete your design, there’s no documentation to contend with and you don’t need to have your design OK’d by QA.
+First, Mason’s visual interface, combined with its front-end feature-building capability, is the engine that drives the process, allowing you to create precision software features for apps and websites, and other types of digital products.
+Once you complete your design, there’s no documentation to contend with, and you don’t need to have your design OK’d by QA.